NewsSouthwark

 Southwark council has raised the funds through a levy on development schemes known as the Community Infrastructure Levy (CIL), since 2021.

 CIL is collected from developers to mitigate the impact of construction.
-Most of the money is spent on “strategic CIL”, and has previously gone towards projects including upgrading Elephant and Castle station.
+Most of the money is spent on “strategic CIL”, and has previously gone towards projects including upgrading Elephant and Castle railway station.

-Around 25 per cent of the funds are set aside for community projects in the neighbourhoods in which they were generated, known as Neighbourhood CIL.
+About 25 per cent of the funds are set aside for community projects in the neighbourhoods in which they were generated, known as Neighbourhood CIL.

 Cllr Helen Dennis, cabinet member for new homes and sustainable development, said: “We are excited to see project ideas come forward for this round of CIL funding over the coming months, so that together with our communities, we build a fair, green and safe Southwark where everyone can life a good life.”